NCERT Exemplar Class 11 Biology Solutions Chapter 10 Cell Cycle and Cell Division

 Question:11

-Comment on the statement - Meiosis enables the conservation of specific chromosome numbers of each species even though the process per se, results in a reduction of chromosome number
+Comment on the statement - Meiosis enables the conservation of specific chromosome numbers of each species, even though the process, per se, results in a reduction of chromosome number

 Answer:

 During fertilization, when two haploid cells (gametes) fuse, the formation of a diploid zygote takes place.
-In case of the absence of meiosis, the production of two diploid gametes would take place, resulting in the formation of a tetraploid zygote.
+In the case of the absence of meiosis, the production of two diploid gametes would take place, resulting in the formation of a tetraploid zygote.
 Meiosis is extremely important to conserve the chromosome number

 Question:12